Donji Kraji: Early history

 In the 2nd half of the 12th century, the Banate of Bosnia, governed by Ban Borić, a Hungarian vassal, was confined to the regions of central Bosnia.
-By 1167, the Banate of Bosnia and parts of the Croatia were captured by the Byzantine Empire, including the parishes of Pliva, Luka, and Vrbanja, where the county of Donji Kraji would later develop.
+By 1167, the Banate of Bosnia and parts of the Croatian Kingdom were captured by the Byzantine Empire, including the Croatian-Hungarian župas of Pliva, Luka, and Vrbanja, where the zemlja of Donji Kraji would later develop.
 With the death of Emperor Manuel I Komnenos in 1180, the Byzantines lost the acquired lands.
 The area of Donji Kraji was granted to Bosnian Ban Kulin by King Bela III for his assistance in the wars with the Byzantines.
 Kulin's influence was restricted to the centre of his banate, as the regions to which he expanded have retained de facto independence.

 The first indirect mention of Donji Kraji was in 1230, when Ban Matej Ninoslav granted the right of tithe collection to the Bishop of Bosnia.
 That was mentioned in a bull (decree) by King Bela IV of Hungary dated 20 July 1244, where he emphasized that it was previously granted by Matej Ninoslav.
 Later, other rulers such as Ban Prijezda had estates in these lands.
-Prijezda granted the Zemljanik parish to his son-in-law and the oldest son of Slavonian Ban Stjepan Babonić in 1287.
-At the end of the 13th century, the Babonić family also had the Vrbanja parish in Donji Kraji in their possession.
-It is not known when they obtained this parish.
+Prijezda granted the Zemljanik župa to his son-in-law and the oldest son of Slavonian Ban Stephen Babonić in 1287.
+At the end of the 13th century, the Babonić family also had the Vrbanja župa in Donji Kraji in their possession.
+It is not known when they obtained this župa.